 Rich dietary sources of magnesium are leafy green vegetables (such as spinach and kale), avocados, dark chocolate, whole grains, fish, nuts and seeds (chia seeds, sunflower seeds, flax seeds, pumpkin seeds, etc.

 Also, you can take a high-quality supplement, and if you’re using one, make sure to have the magnesium co-factors Glycinate, Malate, Orotate, and Taurinate, as they are more effectively absorbed in the body and support organ systems and bodily functions better than any other magnesium form.

 Here’s what the powerhouse four do for you:

 1. Magnesium Glycinate for the mind

-– Controls anxiety, irritability, insomnia, concentration and hysteria
+– Controls feelings of worry/doubt, irritability, irregular sleep, concentration, and hysteria

 – Minimizes laxative effects and is the least likely form to induce diarrhea

 – Corrects long-term deficiencies

 – Increases mental calmness and relaxation